0xDegenDeveloper/GoL2/README.md

 )
 ```

-3. Evolve
+Evolve

-Evolves the game and rewards user with 1 credit token.
+- Evolves the game and rewards user with 1 credit token

 ```
 fn evolve (